Oksana Kononets: Post Accident Career

 In 2013, after her injury, Kononets graduated from the National Pedagogical Dragomanova University with a teaching degree, and then from the Open International University of Human Development "Ukraine" with a degree in social work.

 In 2015, she took part in the television show "Halves" in which she then realized she was strong enough to build a modeling career, inspired by American model Angela Rockwood.

 Winner, Beauty no Limits Contest

 Kononets became the winner of the 6th Ukrainian beauty contest for women in wheelchairs, Beauty No Limits in which she also won the title of "Miss Elegance".

 Miss Wheelchair World

 Kononets won the title of "Miss Individuality" in the first world beauty contest for women in wheelchairs, Miss Wheelchair World, held in Warsaw, Poland.

 Unbroken Beauty

 Following her achievements, Kononets became the author and organizer of Unbroken Beauty, a social photo project focused on positively portraying women in wheelchairs.

 "Neskoreni" Charity Fund

-Kononets then founded the charity fund, "Neskoreni" with the purpose of integrating people with disabilities into the photography and fashion industry in the Ukraine.
+Kononets then founded the charity fund, "Neskoreni" with the purpose of integrating people with disabilities into the photography and fashion industry in Ukraine.